overington/dissertation-scattering-amplitudes/dissertation/chapters/30-four_vectors.md

   \vec{\nabla}\times \vec{B}&=\vec{J}+\pdv{\vec{E}}{t}
 \end{align}

-Taking a closer look at equation ~\ref{eq:maxwell_divB}, we can set see that this suggests that there is a vector potential
+Taking a closer look at Equation \ref{eq:maxwell_divB}, we can set see that this suggests that there is a vector potential

 \begin{equation}
   \vec{B} = \left(  \vec{\nabla} \times \vec{A}\right)